Coumardi/SAGE-XR/README.md

 **Notes on commiting to github**
 Please utilize JIRA Issue numbers with a message in the commits so we can see changes done and get the commit revision.

+#Cloning the repo to utilize vector database instead of keyword search